yegamble/myTimeGoogleCalendarSync/README.md

 Rename the file **"credentials.json"**

 # I dropped in the API, now what?
 I'm glad you asked.
-Now goto the config.cfg file in the main directory and change the info in there to match your Target information.
-Such as your TM ID, and passcode.
+Now goto the config_file.py file in the main directory and change the info in there to match your Target information.
+Such as your TM ID, and password.

-This application will also add the address of your target into your google calendar (helps with traffic predictions).
-Change that aswell.

-As you all know, Target requires some form of authorization in order to continue to see your information, the Q&A section is super easy to automate for this exact reason.

-You will see QKey and QAns (3 questions). qKey is the KEYword that it will search for.
-Such as
-qKey = restaurant
-qAns = McDonalds
-etc. Make sure you choose a word that isnt going to be seen in the source code ( Like the word "color" )

-Name of the event is what Google Calendar is going to input the event as.
-I know some people here have multiple jobs so I didn't wat to do with work.
-The default is "Target".
-You can change this as you wish.

-Time Offset.
-This part is a bit annoying, the best advice I can give is to look up your city and put your offset there.
-For example google "minneapolis time offset".
-You see -05:00

-THIS IS IMPORTANT.
-Do NOT forget to put the 0 first!
-If you do -5:00 instead of -05:00 the code will NOT work.
+Also add your Pushover API Key to get notifications when a shift is added or modified There is a flag "Headless" which allows you to run this code in the background or on something like a Server.

+In V1 this script would require significantly more amounts of information but now will automatically lookup a store's information and autofill as needed.
+This was done to have less configuration but also to make it more dynamic since ODTM's will soon be able to work at multiple stores.

-Now that everything is setup. run ```pip install -r requirements.txt``` and it will install all the requirements needed! (surprisingly a very little amount)
+Now that everything is setup. run ```pip install -r requirements.txt``` and it will install all the requirements needed!
 Give it a shot and compile it.

 If it fails.
 Try to add chromedriver to your windows path.